-Note - Currently Oracle Linux 6.1, 6.2, and 6.3, Red Hat Enterprise Linux 6.1, 6.2, and 6.3, and SUSE Linux Enterprise Server 11 SP1 and SP2 are the only supported Linux operating systems that support UEFI BIOS mode.
+Note - Currently Oracle Linux 6.1 through 6.5, Red Hat Enterprise Linux 6.1 through 6.5, and SUSE Linux Enterprise Server 11 SP1 through SP3 are the only supported Linux operating systems that support UEFI BIOS mode.
+Oracle Linux 5.x and Red Hat Enterprise Linux 5.x do not support UEFI BIOS mode.

 The BIOS firmware supports both legacy BIOS and Unified Extensible Firmware Interface (UEFI).
 The default setting is legacy BIOS.
 Because some operating systems support both legacy BIOS and UEFI BIOS and some support legacy BIOS only, users have the following options:

 If the operating system being installed supports legacy BIOS only, you must make sure that BIOS is set to Legacy mode before you do the OS installation.